Coopertronic/build4repo/README.md

 - No flag = default (ask to hand-off)
 - `-n` = no hand-off
 - `-y` = yes hand-off
-- `-c` = do not prompt user to continue or install dependencies
+- `-c` = do not prompt user to continue or install dependencies.

 ## `buildList`

 This is the second script, which is a simple wrapper for the build4repo script.
-It also depends on
+It also depends on `ctos-functions`.

 I will now attempt to put this type of info into a config-file.
 Of course there will need to be an extension to the scripts which check for a config file in `$HOME/.config/build4repo` and exits if one is not found.
 It can be further expanded to prompt for the creation and ask the user where everything is supposed to be found.